The 2020 Wedding Decor Trends You're About to See Everywhere

 Creating a wedding that's truly personal has never been more in style.
 Use these 2020 wedding decor trends to get creative for your own big day!

-The 2019 wedding decor trends are all about adaptability.
-As couples continue to make their own rules and shift away from distinct wedding "themes" (R.I.P. shabby chic), the latest wedding decor trends are following suit.
-This year, you can expect to see fewer cookie-cutter trends that are only suitable for one type of wedding, and more trending elements that are actually versatile for a range of venues, budgets, and wedding aesthetics.
-We're dishing on the most coveted wedding decor ideas for 2019, including candles, linens, wedding color palettes, signage, and more—all of which you use to can personalize your own unique vision, even if that means blurring the lines between traditional wedding styles.
+The 2020 wedding decor trends are all about individuality and having fun.
+As couples continue to make their own rules and shift away from distinct wedding themes (R.I.P. shabby chic), the latest wedding decor trends are following suit.
+As we make our way into a new decade, you can expect to see fewer cookie-cutter trends that are only suitable for one type of wedding, and more trending elements that are adaptable depending on your budget, venue, or desired aesthetic.
+We're dishing on the most coveted wedding decor trends for 2020, including signage ideas, color palettes, attention-grabbing backdrops, and more—all of which you use to can personalize your unique vision in whichever way makes the most sense to you!

-While we’re on the subject of bohemian weddings, rattan and wicker accents (not just chairs!) are on track to be one of the biggest 2019 wedding decor trends.
-Couples are turning to these vintage-inspired statement pieces to bring a dose of hippie chic flair to their wedding decor.
-Whether it’s with high-back peacock chairs, lanterns suspended from the ceiling, rattan lounge furniture, or assorted wicker baskets displaying floral arrangements, we can't wait to see more of these wooden details in 2019.
+Rattan and wicker wedding decor accents are still going full steam ahead for 2020 as couples are turning to these vintage-inspired statement pieces to bring a dose of hippie chic flair to their wedding venues.
+Whether it’s with high-back peacock chairs, lanterns suspended from the ceiling, rattan lounge furniture, or assorted wicker baskets displaying floral arrangements, we can't wait to see more of these wooden details in 2020.

 Acrylic is still going strong and will continue to be a major wedding decor trend throughout 2020.
 Expect to see this translucent material used for cake stands, centerpieces, invitations, signage, creative place cards, charger plates, and even rental furniture.
 The latest way to embrace this trend?
 Use acrylic boxes to showcase things like flowers, candles, or even fresh citrus fruits.